Kinetic Canvases

 Materials

-tinted plexiglass, wool felt, canvas, PLA thermoplastic, electronics and stepper motors
+tinted plexiglass, wool felt, acrylic on canvas, PLA thermoplastic, electronics and stepper motors.

 Available soon...